hpcaitech/ColossalAI/applications/ColossalChat/README.md

 - [Fazzie](https://fazzie-key.cool/about/index.html) Contributing to the algorithm and development for SFT.
 - [ofey404](https://github.com/ofey404) Contributing to both front-end and back-end development.
 - [Wenhao Chen](https://github.com/CWHer) Contributing to subsequent code enhancements and performance improvements.
-- [Anbang Ye](https://github.com/YeAnbang) Contributing to the refactored version with updated acceleration framework, LoRA, DPO and PPO.
+- [Anbang Ye](https://github.com/YeAnbang) Contributing to the refactored PPO version with updated acceleration framework.
+Add support for DPO, SimPO.

 The PhD student from [(HPC-AI) Lab](https://ai.comp.nus.edu.sg/) also contributed a lot to this project.
 - [Zangwei Zheng](https://github.com/zhengzangw)